-These tips come from Julia Wise, CEA's community liaison.
+These tips come from Julia Wise, Catherine Low and various group organizers.
 We also recommend watching Julia’s EAGxAustralia talk from 2019 on building a diverse, welcoming, and healthy community (38 minutes).

 There are lots of ways to make a group generally friendly, productive, and enjoyable.
-(See this document of tips from local organizers.)
+(See this document of tips from local organizers by Julia Wise).
 But this document focuses specifically on ways to be welcoming to people from groups that may not currently feel very included at EA gatherings.

 Some failure modes:

 - Groups miss out on great people who perceive the group unfavorably and never join.

 - Groups attract great people but then lose them as they encounter things that put them off.

 - Homogeneous groups miss out on talent, experience, and information held by those who aren’t in the limited social group they recruit from.